How to Become a Police Officer in Oklahoma

 Oklahoma Police Jobs Outlook

-The Bureau of Labor Statistics reports that there are currently 8,020 men and women serving as law enforcement in Oklahoma.2 It is projected that by 2022, the number of law enforcement officers, sheriff’s deputies and state troopers in the state will grow by 15.8% to nearly 10,000.6 This increase is three times the national average expected growth rate of 5%.6 On average, there are projected to be about 400 law enforcement job openings per year in the state that had an average police officer salary of $42,720 in 2014.6,2 The number of new police officers is closely tied to a city’s budget and priorities.
+The Bureau of Labor Statistics reports that there are currently 7,640 men and women serving as police and sheriff’s patrol officers in Oklahoma, with an average annual salary of $45,600.2 It is projected that by 2026, the number of law enforcement officers in the state will grow by 10.9%.11 On average, there are projected to be about 640 law enforcement job openings per year in the state during this time period.11 The number of new police officers is closely tied to a city’s budget and priorities.
 The number of law enforcement openings for Oklahoma may vary due to budget constraints.

 Police and Sheriff Patrol Officer Salary in Oklahoma